Marshal Michel Ney

 On December 6th, Ney was convicted by the Chamber of Peers and the Peers also voted on his sentence, with the majority voting for death by firing squad.
 The execution was to be carried out the next day.
 When news of Ney's sentence reached the public, a mob began to form where the execution was to take place, and a new place of execution was quickly arranged at a different location.
 When faced with the firing squad, Ney gave the order to fire.

-Not long thereafter, a French veteran known as Peter Stuart Ney arrived in the United States of America.
+Not long thereafter, an alleged French veteran known as Peter Stuart Ney arrived in the United States of America.
 Many people he came into contact with believed him to be Marshal Ney, suspecting that his death had somehow been faked, but this has never been proven.
+In July of 2022 a team of French researchers tested DNA found on Peter Stuart Ney's flute and came to the conclusion, based on indicators of hair and eye color, that he was not Michel Ney, the famed marshal.5

 Notes